GNOME/librsvg/tests/README.md

 # Tests and test fixtures

+Each of the test binaries mentioned above has its own set of fixtures, or SVG files that they will try to process.
+The fixtures are in `librsvg/tests/fixtures/*`, where each of the `*` subdirectories provides the fixtures for a particular test binary.

 ## Image-based reference tests for `rsvg-test.c`

 These will load, parse, and render an SVG, and compare the results